 - It will also save you time and effort by eliminating properties beyond your price range.

 - You can shop for a home with confidence, knowing you won't be turned down for a loan.

 - It could help you win a bidding war against others who may not qualify.

 - You'll be considered a more serious homebuyer than someone who is "just looking."

 - Once you find a home, the mortgage process can proceed more quickly.

 When should I get pre-approved?

 The best time to get pre-approved is before you begin house-hunting.
 Having a pre-approval can give you an advantage over other potential buyers when it comes time to negotiate and place an offer on a house.

 Is there any reason to wait to get pre-approved?

-Yes, if you're not serious about making an offer on a home or think you'll spend significant time shopping.
+Yes, if you’re not serious about making an offer on a home or think you’ll spend significant time shopping.
 Most lender pre-approvals are good for only 60 to 90 days.
-Another reason to wait may be if you don't want a ding or inquiry on your credit report.
+Another reason to wait may be if you don’t want an inquiry on your credit report.